-It’s likely that hearing loss can just be a part of aging.
-But, sometimes it could be due to a more serious issue like an acoustic neuroma.
+Hearing loss can be a part of aging, but sometimes, it could be due to a more serious issue like an acoustic neuroma.

 Dr. Friedman explained the most important things you need to know about acoustic neuroma:

 What is acoustic neuroma?

 An acoustic neuroma, more correctly called a vestibular schwannoma, is a rare benign tumor originating from the outer sheath of the balance nerve.
 They are usually slow growing and account for approximately 7.5 percent of brain tumors.

 How do you get it?